mwajdzik/course-angular/README.md

 ## Services:
 - depending on the level of definition we can have a single or multiple instances of a servive
+- defining in AppModule we will use the same instance application-wide
+- number of services that are created is determined by number of providers: [OurService]

 ## Intercomponent communication: